Last Updated on

 If the band you are playing in is constantly critical of everything you write, you are going to be much more distracted by the thought “What if they don’t like this?”, so you won’t be able to focus on letting your personality be reflected in the music.

-You literally can forget how to write music by putting yourself in that type of environment.
+You literally can forget music writing by putting yourself in that type of environment.

 As of 2013, I live in a hotel with 25 other roommates.
 Many of us are musicians.
 Not only am I in a place where music is welcomed, but I often get musical help from them.

-This breeds creativity for me, and I often find that it’s hard for me not to know how to write music that inspires me.
+This breeds creativity for me, and I often find that it’s hard for me not to know how to write a song that inspires me.

-Learn How To Write Music And Seduce Your Creativity To OVERFLOW Into Your Music (Instead Of Trying To Force It Out, Like Drawing Blood From A Stone)
+Learn How To Write A Song And Seduce Your Creativity To OVERFLOW Into Your Music (Instead Of Trying To Force It Out, Like Drawing Blood From A Stone)

 Get Rid of Distractions – The Creativity Killer

-Getting rid of distractions is a key part of learning how to write music creatively!
+Getting rid of distractions is a key part of learning how to write songs creatively!